[Beta]{class="badge informative"}

 What permissions do I need in Adobe Target?

-Observer role or higher grants access to all 23 read-only tools available in Public Beta.
-Write tools are not yet exposed via the public MCP catalog, so Editor and Approver role privileges do not unlock additional MCP tools at this time.
+Observer role or higher grants access to all read-only tools.
+Editor role or higher is required for write tools (create, update).
+Approver role is required for state-change tools (activate, deactivate).
 Contact your Adobe Target administrator if you are unsure about your current access level.

 Can I use the MCP server across multiple Target organizations or properties?